-The good news is if you go to a farm, most have mechanical tree shakers to take care of crawling critters.
+The good news is most Christmas tree farms have mechanical tree shakers to do the work for you.
 "A mechanical shaker will usually dislodge any potential intruders and eggs, in addition to getting rid of loose pine needles," Nancy Troyano, a medical entomologist and director of technical education and training for pest control company Rentokil Steritech, told Realtor.
-Or you can shake the tree yourself in the parking lot.
+If your Christmas tree comes from your backyard or a small tree farm, just shake the tree yourself before you bring it indoors.

 You Might Also Like